hunterdyar/RocketLeagueStrategy/kickoffs.md

 *This screenshot is partway through a kickoff.
 The blue team is taking the kickoff the better way, with mrbadass taking boost behind the kickoff-taking palyer (exonico), and demi cheating.
 The orange team has SorrySorrySorry taking the kickoff and Karizzdom half-flipping to boost, and piopptart also getting boost for some reason.
 Blue team is partied up while Orange team is solo-queuing.*

+# The No-Cheat Kickoff

+If you aren't sending a player up to cheat, you are sending one to boost, or two to boost.

+The decision for the boost-grabbing player is how they turn around at the boost: up the line, or back towards net.

+If you are double-boost grabbing (risky), have one player turn up, and the other one turn back to net.
+Have the player who is on the side the kickoff taker can lose the ball to turn up.

+If you are single-boost grabbing, the choice to turn up or turn back is a matter of aggression, but if you do want the player to turn up, have that player be on the side the kickoff-taker is trying to lose the ball to.
+When you do this, the back boost should be available for the kickoff-taker, for the same reasons described above.

+The other player should grab the 12 boost in front of them and then just back up into net, or the slightly riskier small lap (non-cheat) of a few pads near the net.

+Kickoff taker, if you are doing a no-cheat kickoff, your goal is to kill it to the back corner where your teammate can grab it.
+You don't want to kill the ball in the middle.